corrode/corrode.github.io/content/why-rust/_index.md

 companies, both large and small.
 I found that companies value productivity, stability, and long-term maintainability over performance.

+Much of my Rust consultancy is under NDA, so I use public data and surveys to back my insights.
+I'm working with past clients to share more in the future.

 This overview distills key insights, offering a resource for businesses to assess whether Rust is the right tool for their use-case or not.